 You do not need to know how to code - Modern software provides simple interfaces where you can just copy and paste text to verify it quickly.

-Did you know that most of the dark web links people bookmarked five years ago are now technically impossible to load?
+This post was edited by Onion Links at June 8, 2026 2:30 PM PDTDid you know that most of the dark web links people bookmarked five years ago are now technically impossible to load?
 If you try to open an old 16-character onion address today, your browser will simply show an error message - this isn't because the websites are necessarily gone but because the underlying technology that powered the anonymous web underwent a mandatory transition that left older systems behind.

 The short answer to if these links work in 2026 is a definitive no. The Tor Project officially retired the version 2 (V2) protocol years ago to fix deep seated security vulnerabilities.
 Since that time, the network only supports the longer, 56-character version 3 (V3) addresses.
 You can easily tell them apart by their length - if a link looks short and manageable, it is likely a relic of the past that will never load again.